 What is PT3 and how does it compare to traditional physical therapy methods?

 PT3 is a novel form of physical therapy that combines power training with interval treadmill training.
-Each session would last for a half hour.
-They consist of thirty minutes of power training and thirty minutes of interval treadmill training.
-Power training consists of unilateral and bilateral leg presses that target quadriceps, hip extensors, and plantar flexors.
+Each session would last for a half-hour.
+They comprise thirty minutes of power training and thirty minutes of interval treadmill training.
+Power training comprises unilateral and bilateral leg presses that target quadriceps, hip extensors, and plantar flexors.
 The minute interval treadmill training portion includes 30-second bursts of high speed walking intervals that alternate with 30 seconds of low speed walking for 30 seconds.

 What has previous research said about this topic?